SMFOSS/CheesePrism/README.rst

 Prod
 ----

-`CheesePrism` doesn't pretend that it or python servers excell at serving flat files.
+`CheesePrism` doesn't pretend that it or python servers excel at serving flat files.

 For a more durable and performing setup, you will want to split the